 To prevent or detect fraud, or to assist in verifying your identity we may make searches at fraud prevention agencies.
 We may also provide information to financial and other organisations involved in fraud prevention to protect ourselves and our customers from theft and/or fraud.
 If false or inaccurate information is provided and fraud is identified or reasonably suspected, details will be passed to fraud prevention agencies who will record this.
 This information may also be accessed by law enforcement agencies.
-This information may be used by us, other Group companies and other organisations to prevent fraud and money laundering, for example, when processing applications for services or for debt recovery.
+This information may be used by us, other Group companies and other organisations to prevent fraud and money laundering, for example, when processing applications for services.

 We are committed to only keeping your personal data for as long as we need to in order to fulfil the relevant purpose(s) it was collected for, as set out above in this notice, and for as long as we are required or permitted to keep it by law.

 We retain copies of our customer contracts in order to enable us to deal with any legal issues and the information provided to us for identification verification checks, financial crime and anti-money laundering checks (as required by law) for 7 years after termination or expiry of our contract with you.
 We retain details of complaints indefinitely.

 We shall keep advice related records of the following for 7 years as a result of a regulatory obligation to the FCA: